 Classics never go out of style.
 This is especially true when it comes to tried and true creamy condiments such as salad dressings, dips, and cheese sauces.
 In fact, consumers are driving the condiment and sauce market to roughly $24 billion in sales.
 Compared to the previous five years, last year alone saw a 2 percent increase in growth in the condiments market.
 This craving for classic condiments is expected to continue, with a year-to-year annual 1.5 percent increase in projected purchases through 20211.

 The industry is already changing due to this trend.
 Working with ingredient developers, condiment makers are finding they can achieve clean-label authority while keeping the robust taste of their products.
-Rather than using artificial ingredients to modify color and flavor, which can easily turn off a millennial consumer, ingredient developers can customize a condiment formulation to meet organic, non-GMO or “free from” specifications without flavor compromise.
+Rather than using artificial ingredients to modify color and flavor, which can easily my review here turn off a millennial consumer, ingredient developers can customize a condiment formulation to meet organic, non-GMO or “free-from” specifications without flavor compromise.
 Consumers can enjoy rich taste and tantalizing visual appeal as they enhance their salads or nachos with the peace of mind of recognizable ingredients on the label.

 However, ingredient developers are not limited to overcoming clean-label hurdles.
 They can also enhance flavor profiles with sophisticated and innovative formulations that meet the demanding taste test from millennial consumers.
 With dressings, expert formulators can transform a buttermilk ranch with an exotic wasabi twist, a burst of chipotle heat, or surprising notes of garlic, pesto, horseradish, or ginger.
 These flavor enhancements also expand the potential beyond garden variety salad recipes, offering new culinary applications for foodies.